 The GSA will update their rates periodically during the biennium and the allowable lodging reimbursement will also change at that time.
-See the city/county rate exceptions, found below.
 Note: Williston will no longer be considered an exception beginning October 1, 2018.
-The amounts shown are 90% of the GSA rates and are the maximum state reimbursable rates that can be claimed, plus applicable state and local taxes.
-These rates are effective October 1, 2017.
 To verify current U.S. GSA rates, visit U.S. General Services Administration (GSA) Domestic Per Diem Rates

 Out-of-state lodging expenses shall be reimbursed at actual expense.